srikarv5/Project_3/DataWrangler_README.txt

 @wisc.edu Email of DataWrangler: svootkur@wisc.edu
 Group: BF
 Team: red
-Files Written by Me: , MapData.csv
+Files Written by Me:
 --------------------
 Map.java
  - The class that uses GraphADT and extends CS400Graph classes to describe objects that represent geographical maps with locations and routes.

+TestMap.java
+- Tests the Map class to ensure all code is functioning as expected.

 MapData.csv
 - The CSV file containing the input data of the UW Building Map with connecting routes and distances.
 Roughly represents the buildings and distances at the center of campus.